lookit/lookit-docs/docs/source/contributor-guidelines.rst

     python manage.py migrate
     python manage.py test

-On `ember-lookit-frameplayer` and `exp-addons`, you should update dependencies using the package manager yarn as described in the `exp-addons` README file.
+On `ember-lookit-frameplayer`, you should update dependencies using the package manager yarn.

 Next, push all your local changes to your own fork.
 You should push your code (making sure to replace `feature/my-validation-feature` with whatever your branch is actually called)::